GrayPockets/Released-as-Homebrew/README.md

 * Cacklejack is not implemented.
 * JSON Schema order does not match app data or documentation.
 * Certain online app functionalities are hard-coded to character ids, and cannot be replicated with homebrew characters.
-    * "pixie": Ability gaining reminder tokens do not show the seat on the night order.
+    * "philosopher", "pixie": Ability gaining reminder tokens do not show the seat on the night order.
     * "bootlegger": Bootlegger rules do not appear.

 ## Changelog
+### 0.52.0
+* Philosopher
 ### 0.51.0
 * Seamstress
 ### 0.50.0